architpatel25/serverless-lamda/README.md

-# Lambda Function with Serverless Framework Using AWS
+# Lambda Fn. with Serverless Framework Using AWS

 Please go through below link for nodejs and typescript